Inductive Meta-path Learning for Schema-complex Heterogeneous Information Networks: Methodology

 where, $\pi_\theta(M)$ is the distribution for the generated $l$-length meta-path following policy $\pi_\theta$.
 Following the REINFORCE algorithm~\cite{williams1992simple,sutton2000policy}, the objective could be optimized in the direction of,

-To estimate the gradient in Eq.~(\ref{equ_gradient}), we randomly draw $K$ entity type pair $(t_{\rm src}, t_{\rm tgt})$ connected by $r_q$ from $\mathcal{H}$ and run $N$ rollouts for each sample.
+To estimate the gradient in Eq.~(\ref{equ_gradient}), we randomly draw $K$ entity type pair $(t_{\rm src}, t_{\rm tgt})$ connected by $r_q$ from $\mathcal{H}$ and run $N$ roll-outs for each sample.
 The gradient is approximated by the sampled trajectories as follows,

 We append a moving average baseline to stabilize the training process by reducing the variance.
 The baseline is calculated by averaging the accumulative discounted rewards.
 Although the Actor-Critic pipeline with a parametric baseline prevails in the field of RL~\cite{konda2000actor}, we do not observe statistical significance by adopting it.
 Besides, to spur the exploratory behavior of \model~in discovering diverse meta-paths, we include an entropy regularization term with weight $\beta$ (with a decay rate) in the loss function.
 Ultimately, the ADAM optimizer is used to minimize the loss by rate $\alpha$.
+With above training process, the policy network $\pi_\theta$ guides the learning of trainable representations of entity types and relations with the goal of maximizing the reward.